-There’s no denying it – the Google Pixelbook is, without a doubt, an expensive Chromebook.
+There’s no denying it – the Google Pixelbook is an expensive Chromebook.
 Starting at $999 or £999 and capping out at $1,649 or £1,699 – even without including the $99 (£99, about AU$130) Pixelbook Pen, though Google is generously throwing in a pen loop for those in need of a place to secure the pen.

-For that premium, you’re also getting 7th generation Kaby Lake Intel Core i5 processors on both the entry-level 128GB configuration and $1,199 (£1,199, about AU$1,555) mid-range 256GB configuration, each paired with 8GB of memory.
-However, the top-end 512GB option comes packing a Core i7 processor with 16GB of memory.
+For that premium price, however, you’re also getting 7th generation Kaby Lake Intel Core i5 processors on both the entry-level 128GB configuration and $1,199 (£1,199, about AU$1,555) mid-range 256GB configuration, each paired with 8GB of memory.
+On the other hand, the top-end 512GB option comes packing a Core i7 processor with 16GB of memory.
 All of these processor options are Intel’s low-power, low-heat Y series chips, which means all of the Pixelbook models are fanless.

-Unfortunately, for our Aussie friends, this beauty hasn’t made it Down Under.
+Unfortunately, for our friends Down Under, this beauty hasn’t made in Australia.
 That means they’ll either have to settle for the competition or import it from the US, in which case they might have to shell out more for shipping.

-However, they’re both noticeably less powerful, fitted with the same 6th-generation Intel Core m3 processor that’s similarly created for low power, and thus low heat, which lets it take advantage of fanless chassis designs.
+However, they’re both noticeably less powerful as well, only fitted with the same 6th-generation Intel Core m3 processor.
+On the upside, this processor produces low heat, which lets it take advantage of fanless chassis designs.
 That said, they’re both beautiful Chromebooks in their own right, even if they offer significantly less memory and local storage.

 At the end of the day, these two Chromebooks are a better bargain for what the Chrome OS platform currently offers.
 However, the Google Pixelbook is a future-facing device.
 The Pixelbook is to the Chromebook what Microsoft’s Surface was to the Windows 10 2-in-1 laptops that succeeded.

-If you haven’t purchased a laptop in the last few years, you might have a hard time adjusting to the lack of ports here.
-But, the Google Pixelbook is at least future proof.
+However, if you haven’t purchased a laptop in the last few years, you might have a hard time accepting the lack of ports.
+Still, the Google Pixelbook is at least future proof.
 Which reminds us – the webcam is just as suitable for an increasingly video-centric future with a 720p resolution and 60 frames per second capture rate.

 The same can’t be said of the audio, however.
 This has become normal in thin and light notebooks: Google has crammed the speakers beneath the keyboard, and the result is tinny sound.
-Fortunately, a 3.5mm audio jack is on hand to let you use the best headphones with the Pixelbook.
+Fortunately, a 3.5mm audio jack is there to let you use the best headphones with the Pixelbook.

-On the upside, the glass trackpad is a delight to use, tracking super smoothly and precisely both with single- and-multi-touch gestures.
+On the upside, the glass trackpad is a pleasure to use as it tracks smoothly and precisely, both in single- and-multi-touch gestures.
 However, we found that the trackpad doesn’t like us resting our thumb on it to click while tracking with our index finger – a common use case, but not this editor’s personal preference.

 Likewise, the Pixelbook keyboard is among the best we’ve ever used.
-The backlit keyboard’s keys are well-spaced, and the 0.8mm travel is a delight with forceful feedback.
-We also love the subtle, deeply satisfying clicking sound the keys make – it’s distinct from every laptop keyboard we’ve tested, and now we’re going to expect it everywhere.
+The backlit keyboard’s keys are well-spaced, and its 0.8mm travel is a delight with forceful feedback.
+We also love the subtle, deeply satisfying clicking sound the keys make – it’s different from every laptop keyboard we’ve tested, and now we’re going to expect it everywhere.

 The Pixelbook earns the ‘pixel’ when it comes to the 3:2 display.
 At 235 ppi with accurate color reproduction, the Pixelbook display rivals some of the best around, Chromebook or otherwise.
 It’s in the same class as the 227 ppi 13-inch MacBook Pro and the 267 ppi Surface Pro 6.

-The panel works beautifully for movies and photos, not to mention photo editing.
-The 400 nits of brightness help hugely with this, but it’s still a glossy screen and as such doesn’t stand up to direct sunlight all that well.
+The panel works stunningly for movies and photos, as well as photo editing.
+The 400 nits of brightness help hugely with this.
+It is still a glossy screen however, and as such doesn’t stand up to direct sunlight all that well.
 At any rate, the display is also extremely accurate to the touch, especially when underneath the Pixelbook Pen.